 What Can I do with My Library Card?

 The possibilities are endless!
-You can check out books, movies, and magazines.
-You can use our patron computers or bring your own device and access our free WiFi.
+You can check out books, movies, and video games.
+You can use our patron computers or bring your own device and access our free WiFi and wireless printing services.

 How Does Circulation Work?